 - Develop protocols for evaluating immune pathway perturbations in chronic inflammatory diseases as monitor effect of therapies

-- To establish clinical grade protocols for the manufacture of mesenchymal stromal cells and establish new cell therapy programmes in inflammatory bowel disease and arthritis
+- To establish clinical grade protocols for the manufacture of mesenchymal stromal cells and establish new cell therapy programmes in Inflammatory Gastroenterology and arthritis

 - Refine methodology for delivering trials of faecal microbiome transplantation building on the established programme in Birmingham

 - Share best practice and standard operating procedures for study design and data safety collection across the BRC for early phase experimental medicine studies

 - Start proof of concept clinical trials targeting novel immune pathways across the BRC

 - Complete cell therapy trials in Inflammatory Gastroenterology and arthritis